Indoor Environmental Quality Additional Testing Available

 Watercheck (drinking water) samples are collected in a series of five sterilized and acid washed containers.
 Within 24 hours, the samples are sent to our laboratory for analysis.
 Ten physical characteristics are examined using electrogravimetric and nephelometric techniques.
 Fifteen inorganic metals are screened using ion chromatography.
 Forty-eight organic compounds are tested for using gas chromatography and coliform bacteria, including e. coli, are assessed using a membrane filtration technique.
 All results are compared to the Maximum Contaminant Levels (MCLs) as regulated by the Environmental Protection Agency and other government agencies.

 Legionella bacteria sampling & analysis will is accomplished by drawing 100-1,000 milliliter water samples from cooling towers or other suspect building water sources.
 Samples are transferred using two-stage inoculation onto a selective buffered charcoal yeast extract.
 The extract is then incubated for a minimum of ten days, after which it will be analyzed for legionella bacteria and counted using a laboratory stereoscope.
 Samples are reported in colony forming units per milliliter of water (CFU/ml) and compared to OSHA guidelines.

 Air Handling Unit(s) Inspection

 Air handing units are inspected for factors relating to ventilation, filtration, and hygiene.
-Specific issues include, but are not limited to: control system, damper settings, integrity of internal insulation, proper drainage of water, integrity and cleanliness of AHU internals, filter fit and condition, and rating of filtration systems with respect to indoor air quality parameters.
+Specific issues include, but are not limited to: control system, damper settings, integrity of internal insulation, proper drainage of water, integrity and cleanliness of AHU internals, filter fit and condition, and rating of filtration systems with respect to indoor environmental quality parameters.

 Volatile Organic Compounds – Full Spectrum Identification